animal-tree/BrokenWisdomsExtendedEditions/4-Faith.md

 > - (g) representing concepts more generally by learning across far more varied domains
 >   - (relevant method examples: GATO).
 >
-> Each, individually or grouped, were dismissed by the faculty when they were still essentially mine (not always, but at least as the field of deep learning progressed, slowly), as I was repeatedly gaslit by my faculty listeners, with their authoritative rejection or suspicion, into doubting or tripping over my own far better understanding.
+> Each, individually or grouped, were dismissed by the faculty when they were still essentially mine (not always, but at least as the field of deep learning progressed, slowly), as I was repeatedly gaslit by my faculty listeners, with their authoritative rejection or suspicion, into doubting or tripping over my own far better understanding, as I tailored everything carefully to their understanding into symbolic methods or symbolic-neural hybrids, since most of them, initially, were skeptical of pure deep learning or thought deep learning was a fad.
 >
 > The CS department's faculty, with occasional exception, couldn't hear anything that they didn't want to, that they hadn't already internalized for multiple decades during their careers, that they weren't already clinically versed on, taught to them through their studies, normalized by their colleagues, and standardized, discussing "needy nothing trimm'd in jollity" while my ideas were "miscall'd simplicity" until they became mainstream, with credit for my teaching then "unhappily forsworn."
 >
 > As well as just simple intuitions that were pedagogically better:
 > - (a) Randomness and diversity to escape local or "instantaneous" search limitations (local optima, myopia, e.g. myopic derivatives, and the process of searching/data-acquisition),
-> - (b) gradients as directions of most increase, whose finger can point both opposite less error or forward towards more reward, the latter especially when differentiating an actor through a good differentiable predictor, or predictors, of immediate and any future outcomes, where "good" depends on the quality and quantity, perhaps prioritized for efficiency and exploration-sake, of memory/data learned-from and the outcome-goal(s),
+> - (b) gradients as directions of most increase, whose finger can point both opposite less error or forward towards more reward, the latter especially when differentiating an actor through a good differentiable predictor, or predictors, of immediate and any future outcomes, where "good" depends on the quality and quantity (perhaps prioritized for efficiency and exploration-sake) of memory/data learned-from and the outcome-goal(s),
 > - (c) curriculum learning as prioritized experience replay, where data that there is most to learn from is prioritized for learning,
 > - (d) learning rate schedules as exploration/exploitation tradeoffs,
 > - (e) parameter-reuse methods for invariability and greater training diversity,